BradJonesLLC/docker-drupal/README.md

 + Default configuration files for [PhpStorm](https://www.jetbrains.com/phpstorm/),
   including path mapping for Xdebug and setting max debug connections == 10 for compatibility with Drush's subrequests.
++ A default cron implementation via crontab, which runs only when `ENVIRONMENT` is not `DEV`.
+Set the `SITE_URL` environment variable, so Drupal constructs appropriate self-referential URLs during cron.

 ### Why ship with Xdebug and Mailcatcher?
 Won't they waste resources in production?
 Xdebug and Mailcatcher are not loaded/started when `ENVIRONMENT` is not set to `DEV`,